Sharing your Vagrant environment understandably raises a number of security concerns.

 In addition to these options, there are other features we've built to help:

-Vagrant share uses end-to-end TLS connections.
+Vagrant share uses end-to-end TLS for non-HTTP connections.
 So even unencrypted TCP streams are encrypted through the various proxies and only unencrypted during the final local communication between the local proxy and the Vagrant environment.

 SSH keys are encrypted by default, using a password that is not transmitted to our servers or across the network at all.